lovelycervioux/shopwise/README.md

-## Copy of Copy of GroceryGuardian
+## ShopWise

-This app was created using https://getmocha.com.
+This app was created for our PC223
-Need help or want to join the community?
-Join our [Discord](https://discord.gg/shDEGBSe2d).

 To run the devserver:
 ```